 Meet Our Experienced Team

-Councillor Janet Gardner serves as a trustee at The Gurkha Centre, bringing over three decades of public service and community leadership.
-As a Labour councillor for Hayes in the London Borough of Hillingdon since 1994, Janet passionately advocates for social justice, inclusion, and support for vulnerable residents.
+Janet Gardner serves as a Trustee of The Gurkha Centre, bringing more than three decades of public service, advocacy, and community leadership.
+As a former councillor for Hayes Town Ward in the London Borough of Hillingdon, she has been a passionate champion for social justice, community inclusion, and support for vulnerable residents.

 Anne-Marie Owusu-Afriyie is a dedicated Social Worker , Sexual Health Practitioner and Specialist CAMHS Practitioner with extensive experience in health and social care.
 Passionate about safeguarding, disability rights, gender equality, and sexual health, she is committed to advocating for vulnerable communities.